JandyStephens/Indeed-Project/README.md

   - It should be responsive and accessible.
   - You may edit any file in the project, and add any assets you require.
   - You may look up anything you like.
   - Any of the following languages, frameworks and packages are permitted but are not required.
-If you would like to use anything outside of this list, please contact your recruiter with the package name, link and reason you require it.
     - JavaScript / TypeScript
     - React
     - CSS / Sass